The God Delusion: Other themes

-The God Delusion is not just a defence of atheism, but also goes on the offensive against religion.
-Dawkins sees religion as subverting science, fostering fanaticism, encouraging bigotry against homosexuals, and influencing society in other negative ways.
+In The God Delusion, Dawkins not only defends atheism, but also goes on the offensive against religion.
+Dawkins criticizes religion for what he describes as its subversion of science, fostering of fanaticism, encouragement of bigotry against homosexuals, and other perceived negative influences.
 Dawkins regards religion as a "divisive force" and as a "label for in-group/out-group enmity and vendetta".

-He is most outraged about the teaching of religion in schools, which he considers to be an indoctrination process.
-He equates the religious teaching of children by parents and teachers in faith schools to a form of mental abuse.
+He is opposed to the teaching of religion in schools, which he considers to be an indoctrination process.
+He likens the religious teaching of children by parents and teachers in faith schools to what he perceives as mental abuse.
 Dawkins considers the labels "Muslim child" and "Catholic child" equally misapplied as the descriptions "Marxist child" and "Tory child", as he wonders how a young child can be considered developed enough to have such independent views on the cosmos and humanity's place within it.

 The book concludes with the question of whether religion, despite its alleged problems, fills a "much needed gap", giving consolation and inspiration to people who need it.
-According to Dawkins, these needs are much better filled by non-religious means such as philosophy and science.
-He suggests that an atheistic worldview is life-affirming in a way that religion, with its unsatisfying "answers" to life's mysteries, could never be.
+Dawkins argues these needs are much better filled by non-religious means such as philosophy and science and asserts that atheism offers a more life-affirming perspective than religion.
 An appendix gives addresses for those "needing support in escaping religion".